 Do Iron Supplements Work?

-- Take a separate iron tablet not a multi-vitamin or mineral
+- Take separate iron tablets not a multi-vitamin or mineral.

-- Drink vitamin C rich juice with your iron supplement
+- Drink vitamin C rich fruit juice with your iron supplement.

-- Take the supplement on an empty stomach unless this upsets your stomach
+- Take tablet on an empty stomach unless upsets your stomach.

-- Don’t take the supplement within 2 hours of :
+- Don’t take within 2 hours of :

 - Milk or other dairy